ogs22/cookbook/glossary/mII.md

 An abbreviation for mega; the prefix meaning one million.
-So for instance 1m means one metre, but 1Mm means one megametre, ie one million metres.
+So for instance 1m means one metre, but 1Mm means one megametre, i.e. one million metres.